Rahulraj04/MealCalorieTracker/readme.md

 + npm start

 ## Directory Structure
++ bin/www
-+ bin/www --- All the server related settings are defined here such as which is the port number and app defenition etc
+⋅⋅⋅All the server related settings are defined here such as which is the port number and app defenition etc

 + config  ---All configuration related files are defined inside this folder to keep it separated and to make a modular structure
  ...+ --database.js : Db connection string and other static properties are defined here